SiminNaghi/SiminNaghi/README.md

 a Junior Full-Stack Web Developer with a background in marketing, I'm passionately committed to developing products that deliver REAL VALUE to users and align with business goals.

-I strongly believe in the POWER of TEAMWORK and have gained valuable experience working both as a TEAM MEMBER and a TEAM LEADER.
+I strongly believe in the POWER of TEAMWORK and

 I'm excited to work in an ENVIRONMENT where I can continuously LEARN, GROW, and make a POSITIVE IMPACT.